OPUS4/opus4-bibtex/README.md

 ### Field Mapping

-A field mapping specifies how the values in certain BibTeX fields are mapped onto OPUS4 metadata fields.
+A field mapping specifies how values in certain BibTeX fields are mapped onto OPUS4 metadata fields.
 A field mapping is provided by a configuration file.
 At the moment OPUS4 supports configuration files in the JSON format only.
 It is possible to manage several field mappings in one OPUS4 instance.

-A default field mapping is given by `default-mapping.json`.
+A default field mapping is given by `src/Import/default-mapping.json`.

 The *minimal* definition of a field mapping configuration file looks like: